AndreaNaclerio/PAC-PVC-CLASSIFICATION/README.md

 5. **Data Splitting**: Data splitting was performed to prevent bias by consistently dividing patients between training and validation

 ## MODELS
+In addressing both binary and multi-class classification challenges, diverse methodologies were employed.
+- For binary classification, an ensemble approach was used to handle unbalanced data, training the identified optimal model five times with different sets.
+The focus was on reducing false negatives, and a weighted loss function and threshold tuning were applied.
+- In multi-class classification, two consecutive binary models were implemented, followed by additional machine learning models (Random Forest, SVM, KNN) for further refinement.

+Deep learning models, including 1D-convolutional networks and recurrent layers (LSTM, BLSTM), were explored with different architectures.
+Confidence computation involved mapping predictions to confidence values, with specific considerations for binary and multi-class scenarios.